mishabruml/ecotricity-meter-reads-service/README.md

 ### POST /meter-read

 Endpoint used for putting new meter readings into the database.
 The reading data is sent via JSON in the POST body, and is strictly validated against the schema.
-The POST is also checked for idempotency and uniqueness- see the Idempotency section in [System Design](#system-design)
+The POST is also checked for idempotency and uniqueness- see the Idempotency section in [System Design](#system-design).
+Finding it fiddly to come up with unique POST bodies or arduous to generate "authentic" random customer data?
+Don't worry, I've written a tool to do it for you!
+See the Dev Tools section in [Developers](developers).
+You'll need to have the system set up locally, though.

 The POST expects a request header `Idempotency-Key` which must be a `uuid`.
 Set your header in curl with the `-H` flag, you'll need to generate a uuid though.
 You could use [https://www.guidgenerator.com/](https://www.guidgenerator.com/) or something similar.
 My preferred method, however, is to send the requests in Postman, set the `Idempotency-Key` header, and use the `{{guid}}` global variable as the value.
 This will generate a `uuid` for you at runtime (when you hit send)